fedoranimus/todoist-api/source/includes/_notes.md

 ### Audio file properties

 If you upload an audio file, you may provide an extra attribute `file_duration` (duration of the audio file in seconds, which takes an integer value).
-In the web interface the file is rendered back with a `<audio>` tag, so you should make sure it's supported in current web browsers.
+In the web interface the file is rendered with a `<audio>` tag, so you should make sure it's supported in current web browsers.
 See [supported media formats](https://developer.mozilla.org/en-US/docs/HTML/Supported_media_formats) for the reference.

 ## Add a note